21c Museum Hotels

 21c Museum Hotels is a contemporary art museum and boutique hotel chain based in Louisville, Kentucky.
-The chain also has locations in Lexington, Kentucky; Cincinnati, Ohio; Chicago, Illinois; Bentonville, Arkansas; Durham, North Carolina; Oklahoma City, Oklahoma; Kansas City, Missouri; and Nashville, Tennessee.
-Each of these nine properties comprises a boutique hotel, a contemporary art museum, and a restaurant.
+The chain also has locations in Lexington, Kentucky; Cincinnati, Ohio; Chicago, Illinois; Bentonville, Arkansas; Durham, North Carolina; and St. Louis, Missouri.
+Each of these seven properties comprises a boutique hotel, a contemporary art museum, and a restaurant.
 It was acquired by the French hotel group Accor in July 2018 for $51 million.

 21c Museum Hotel was voted among the Top 10 Hotels in the World in the Condé Nast Traveler Readers' Choice Awards in 2009, 2010 and 2011.
 It was also voted as the #1 Hotel in the South in the 2012 Condé Nast Traveler Readers' Choice Awards.

 21c Museum Hotel, Cincinnati was named the top hotel in America and the 11th in the world in 2013 by Condé Nast Travelers annual reader survey.

 History

 21c was launched in 2006 by philanthropists and art collectors Laura Lee Brown and Steve Wilson.
 They were inspired to create 21c after seeing farmland and rural landscapes developed while the historic buildings of Louisville's downtown sat vacantly.
 They created 21c in Louisville's downtown arts and theater district to support urban renewal and regional agriculture, and have developed partnerships with local growers to supply products and ingredients for the Proof on Main restaurant and bar.

 Co-founder Craig Greenberg was named the company's president in 2012 and chief executive officer in September 2017.
 He stepped down from 21c in June 2020.

-Following the success of the Louisville location, additional 21c locations were opened, with nine currently in operation and two in the planning or construction stages.
+Following the success of the Louisville location, additional 21c locations were opened, with seven currently in operation and another in the planning stages.

 After 21c was acquired by Accor, Brown and Wilson maintained a 15% stake.
 They continued to be involved with the company.

+In 2023, the Oklahoma City and Nashville locations were both rebranded under new owners.
+OKC becoming the Hyatt's Fordson and Nashville becoming The Bankers Alley Hotel Nashville, Tapestry Collection by Hilton.